 Earnings are an important intermediate step

 From revenues the accountants will strip out expenses of various sorts, eventually leaving us with a figure for earnings, which is easy to find on a per share basis.

 Earnings can be a tricky subject, with various different definitions of exactly what ‘earnings’ are, from basic, to reported, adjusted and normalised.
-Where possible I prefer adjusted earnings, which strips out large one-off income or expense items; those which are not part of the company’s normal trading business.
+Where possible I prefer reported earnings, as these include “exceptional” one-off expense items which are excluded from adjusted earnings.

 The story here is exactly the same as it was for revenues and dividends.
-I’m looking for adjusted earnings that grow and the more frequently and consistently they grow the better.
-The same trick of counting how many times they went up in the last decade can be applied as before.
+I’m looking for reported earnings that grow and the more frequently and consistently they grow the better.
+The same trick of counting how many times they went up in the last decade can be applied as before:

-So now we have a variety of ways to measure the reliability of a company’s growth, taking into account its revenues, its earnings and its dividends.
+So now we have a variety of ways to measure the consistency of a company’s growth, taking into account its revenues, its earnings and dividends.

 Bringing all these steps together, the idea is to look back at the company’s finances over the last 10 years and:

-- Count how many times revenues went up
+- Count how many times revenues per share went up

 - Count how many times earnings per share went up

 - Count how many times dividends per share went up